-In hopes of helping other parents who might be having issues about how to spend their hard-earned pay on their children, sometimes myself and Mrs. C8j offer useful parenting tips, and this week we give you a solution to the following prickly solution:
+In hopes of helping other parents who might be having issues about how to spend their hard-earned pay on their children, sometimes we offer useful parenting tips, and this week we give you a solution to the following prickly solution:

-I can already hear some of you answering, “Oh my God BCM, I am having that exact same problem, how can we resolve this issue?“.
+I can already hear some of you answer, “Oh my God, BCM, I am having that same problem.
+How can we resolve this issue?“.
 If you can afford this, then you need not read any further.

-In our case we are attempting to create a creative compromise for this problem.
-We believe that education is very important and we have attempted to save (as best we can) for our children’s post secondary education, and we will try our best to have our children graduate with no debt load (that has to do with their University Education).
-I know some of my regular readers believe this is a mistake, but in our opinion it is important.
+In our case, we are attempting to create a creative compromise for this problem.
+We believe that education is vital and we have attempted to save (as best we can) for our children’s post-secondary education, and we will try our best to have our children graduate with no debt load (that has to do with their University Education).
+I know some of my regular readers believe this is a mistake, but in our opinion, it is important.

-As for the fairy tale wedding, I have pointed out to my children that Mrs. C8j and I are of modest means and that if they ask for any moneys towards their wedding, I have a simple rule in place:
+As for the fairy tale wedding, I have pointed out to my children that Mrs. C8j and I are of modest means and that if they ask for any money for their wedding, I have a simple rule in place:

-- If I put any money into a wedding, I as HOST then have the rights to: invite who(m)ever I wish to this event, I can drink as much as I like, and I can say whatever I want (and I have many incriminating pictures available for the “Father of the Bride” speech).
+- Suppose I put any money into a wedding, I. In that case, as HOST then have the right to: invite who(m)ever I wish to this event, I can drink as much as I like, and I can say whatever I want (and I have many incriminating pictures available for the “Father of the Bride” speech).

-I think this is a very simple solution to the problem, but I already know that some of my readers will actually say, “Don’t pay for either”, but I am interested to hear your opinions none the less.
-Maybe I should ask Gail Vaz-Oxlade what she thinks of this?
+I think this is a very simple solution to the problem, but I already know that some of my readers will say, “Don’t pay for either“, I am interested to hear your opinions nonetheless.
+Maybe I should ask Gail Vaz-Oxlade what she thinks of this.